Destiny's Child: 2003–2006: Destiny Fulfilled and #1's

 Destiny's Child released their greatest hits album, #1's, on October 25, 2005.
 The compilation includes their number-one hits including "Independent Woman Part 1", "Say My Name" and "Bootylicious".
-Three new tracks were recorded for the compilation including "Stand Up for Love", which was recorded for the theme song to the World Children's Day, and "Check on It", a song Knowles recorded for The Pink Panther's soundtrack.
-Record producer David Foster, his daughter Amy Foster-Gillies and Knowles wrote "Stand Up for Love" as the anthem to the World Children's Day, an annual worldwide event to raise awareness and funds for children causes.
+Three new tracks were recorded for the compilation including "Stand Up for Love", which was recorded for the theme song to the World Children's Day, and "Check on It", a song Beyoncé recorded for The Pink Panther's soundtrack.
+Record producer David Foster, his daughter Amy Foster-Gillies and Beyoncé wrote "Stand Up for Love" as the anthem to the World Children's Day, an annual worldwide event to raise awareness and funds for children causes.
 Over the past three years, more than $50 million have been raised to benefit Ronald McDonald House Charities and other children's organizations.
 Destiny's Child lent their voices and support as global ambassadors for the 2005 program. #1's was also released as a DualDisc, featuring the same track listing, seven videos of selected songs and a trailer of the concert DVD Live in Atlanta.
 The DVD was filmed during the Atlanta visit of the Destiny Fulfilled ...
 And Lovin' It tour, and was released on March 28, 2006.
 It has been certified platinum by the RIAA, denoting shipments of over one million units.
-Notwithstanding the album title, only five of the album's 16 tracks had reached #1 on either the Billboard Hot 100 or the Hot R&B/Hip-Hop Songs chart; writer Keith Caulfield of Billboard magazine suggested that the title was "a marketing angle".
+Notwithstanding the album title, only five of the album's 16 tracks had reached number one on either the Billboard Hot 100 or the Hot R&B/Hip-Hop Songs chart; writer Keith Caulfield of Billboard magazine suggested that the title was "a marketing angle".
 Despite this, journalist Chris Harris of MTV said that the album "lives up to its name".